Creating Wellbeing and Building Resilience in the Veterinary Profession A Call to Life

 - Collectively choose to shift the framework of professional conversations towards psychological safety, optimism, and purpose-driven experiences.

-A Call to Life uniquely combines shared experiences (personal stories) with academic research into the contributing factors of compassion fatigue and how to counter these.
+Creating Wellbeing and Building Resilience in the Veterinary Profession: A Call to Life uniquely combines shared experiences (personal stories) with academic research into the contributing factors of compassion fatigue and how to counter these.
 Normalizing the conversation in the profession, it provides a wide array of possible solutions to build resilience and to shape a culture of collaboration and support where caregivers can flourish.

 1 The evolution of the veterinary profession: How did we get here?